balticapprenticeships/AzureTraining/AZ-900_Lab_Resources/Lab 3 Network Security Group.md

   --query '[].{Name:name, Priority:priority, Port:destinationPortRange, Access:access}' `
   --output table
 ```
-- You see both the default-allow-ssh rule and your new rule, allow-http:
+You should now see both the default-allow-ssh rule and your new rule, allow-http:
 ```
 Name               Priority    Port    Access
 -----------------  ----------  ------  --------
 default-allow-ssh  1000        22      Allow
 allow-http         100         80      Allow
 ```

-## Access your web server again
+## Task 6: Access your web server again

-## Now that you've configured network access to port 80, let's try to access the web server a second time.
+Now that you've configured network access to port 80, let's try to access the web server a second time.

-### Step 1 - Run the same curl command that you ran earlier:
+Step 1 - Run the same curl command that you ran earlier:
 ```
 curl --connect-timeout 5 http://$IPADDRESS
 ```

-- you should see:
+You should now see the contents of the index.html file:
 ```
-<html><body><h2>Welcome to Azure!
-My name is my-vm.</h2></body></html>
+<html><body><h2>Welcome to the Baltic Apprenticeships Azure Fundamentals Course!
+This web servers host name is my-vm.</h2></body></html>
 ```
 ## Try this again in your browser.